April 9, 2021–September 25, 2022

 Both on-site and virtually, visitors can honor many of the lives reflected in the Gun Violence Memorial Project by exploring Moments That Survive, a digital storytelling campaign in which survivors share how their lives changed forever as a result of gun violence.
 Moments That Survive builds community among survivors and helps the public understand the many repercussions of gun violence.
 Twenty-five objects included in the Memorial are also commemorated in the online Moments That Survive Memory Wall.
 The installation concludes with a space of reflection and a call to action, offering visitors takeaway cards with information about local resources for survivors and allies.

-Free for visitors with the generous support of Everytown for Gun Safety Support Fund, the Gun Violence Memorial Project is located on the ground floor next to the Museum Shop.
+No ticket is required to experience the exhibition, thanks to the generous support of Everytown for Gun Safety Support Fund.
+The Gun Violence Memorial Project is located on the Museum’s ground floor, next to the Museum Shop.

 Learn about the design, purpose, and meaning of the Gun Violence Memorial Project.
 Panelists: Pam Bosley, Mother of Terrell Bosley, and Annette Nance-Holt, Mother of Blair Holt, Co-Founders of Purpose over Pain; Debbie Weir, Senior Managing Director for Organizing and Engagement, Everytown for Gun Safety; Jha D. Williams, Senior Associate, MASS Design Group (moderator).
 This program was recorded on February 2, 2021, as part of National Gun Violence Survivors Week.